CHAPTER 29

 The biblical nature of the soul reveals the precision and beauty of God’s redemptive order.
 The body truly dies and returns to dust.
 The soul continues with the spirit in conscious existence after death, awaiting resurrection and judgment.
 In this life, the soul may be saved through obedience, repentance, and the sanctifying work of the Spirit and the Word—the relighting of the lampstand, the renewal of the showbread, and the rekindling of the incense altar in the soul’s holy place.
 If it remains corrupted and hardened, it faces destruction in Gehenna in the Age to Come, while the spirit is purified through that very judgment.
 Only after the soul is either saved or destroyed does the spirit return fully to God.
 Then, in resurrection, God unites that purified spirit with an incorruptible body, forming a new soul and thus a new, whole person suited for the Eighth Day.

 This order explains why death is not extinction, why the soul must face judgment, why the spirit cannot simply return to God unchanged, why resurrection is necessary for all humanity, why the faithful must save their souls now, and how God ultimately re-creates humanity in glory.
-It brings harmony to every part of Scripture—from the Torah’s revelation of the nephesh formed from dust and breath, through the Prophets’ witness to the soul under judgment and the spirit preserved, through the Lord Jesus’ teaching on Hades and Gehenna, to the Apostles’ confirmation of the threefold anthropology and the transformation of the soulish body into the spiritual body—and shows that the salvation of the soul in this age and the destruction of the Adamic soul in the Age to Come are both essential to the Restoration of All Things.
+It brings harmony to every part of Scripture—from the Torah’s revelation of the nephesh formed from dust and breath, and the neshāmâh as the created spirit that God Himself fashioned and placed within man, through the Prophets’ witness to the soul under judgment and the spirit preserved, through the Lord Jesus’ teaching on Hades and Gehenna, to the Apostles’ confirmation of the threefold anthropology and the transformation of the soulish body into the spiritual body—and shows that the salvation of the soul in this age and the destruction of the Adamic soul in the Age to Come are both essential to the Restoration of All Things.

 In the light of this, the summons to “save your soul” is neither a mere metaphor nor a secondary theme.
 It is the central work of this present life, the preparation for the resurrection of life, and the safeguard against the resurrection of judgment.
-The Lord’s warnings about Gehenna, His promises of life in the Age to Come, and the apostolic exhortations to holiness and endurance all converge upon this single reality: what is being formed in the soul today will be unveiled, either in glory or in fire, when the ages turn.
+The Lord’s warnings about Gehenna, His promises of life in the Age to Come, and the apostolic exhortations to holiness and endurance all converge upon this single reality: what is being formed in the soul today will be unveiled, either in glory or in fire, when this age turn.

 If the destiny of the soul depends upon the judgments that unfold after death and resurrection, we must now consider the cosmic setting in which those judgments occur.
 The next chapter turns from the inner structure of the human person to the outer structure of the created order.
-We will see how the first and second heavens dissolve at the appearing of the Lord Jesus, how the Third Heaven—the Heavenly Jerusalem—is unveiled above the earth, how the earth becomes Gehenna throughout the Seventh Day, and how, after this sabbath age of judgment is complete, the new heavens and new earth of the Eighth Day emerge in glory.